Learning Latent Space Dynamics with Model-Form Uncertainties: A Stochastic Reduced-Order Modeling Approach: Formulation for Learning Latent Space Dynamics on Nonlinear Manifolds

 The vector $\hat{\bfc}$ and matrices $[\hat{A}]$, $[\hat{H}]$ and $[\hat{P}]$ defining the reduced-order operator are obtained as the solution to the following regularized least-squares problem:

 where the function $J$ is defined as

 The nonnegative scalars $\{\lambda_i\}_{i = 1}^3$ are Tikhonov regularization parameters that are introduced to promote stability in the inferred operator and prevent overfitting \cite{mcquarrieDatadrivenReducedorderModels2021a}.
-The time derivative of the reduced state vector is estimated numerically using finite differences.
+This measure enhances the capability of the ROM for issuing reliable predictions outside the regime in which the data were acquired.
+The time derivative of the reduced state vector can be estimated numerically, using finite differences for instance.

 \begin{remark} The use of a neural network model is another natural choice to define the nonlinear enrichment function $\mathcal{N}$ (see, e.g., \cite{BARNETT2023112420}), owing to the well-proven nonlinear approximation capabilities of such models: